zetvies/alica/docs/SYNTAX.md

 ## Arpeggiators

-Control how array values are selected when using `r.o{...}`.
-Each parameter has its own independent arpeggiator.
+Arpeggiators control how array values are selected when using `r.o{...}`, providing ordered patterns instead of random selection.
+Each parameter has its own independent arpeggiator, allowing complex polyrhythmic patterns.

 ### Arpeggiator Syntax